 Iberdrola lands the blow: a new and exciting assault for women's boxing

-The company has created the Iberdrola women's boxing scholarship program, which will serve to create a national team with which our country aspires to compete in the Tokyo 2020 Olympic Games.
+The company has created the Iberdrola women's boxing scholarship program, which will serve to create a national team with which our country aspires to compete in the Tokyo 2020 Olympic Games, which have been postponed until the summer of 2021 due to the COVID-19 pandemic.

 Of the 65 sports federations in Spain, 16 already have the support of Iberdrola, including boxing.
 At the presentation ceremony of the agreement between the company and the Spanish Boxing Federation, which took place at the headquarters of Spain's National Sports Council (CSD), was a large number of the 18 members of the national team, who are already preparing the first international competitions in which Spain will be participating: Laura Fuertes, María González Cáceres, Andrea Lasheras, Lara Rebeca García, María del Carmen Madueño, Marina Carrasco, Melissa Noemí González, Lucía Blázquez and Patricia Martín Cabrera.